 - Pull the trigger to release the glyphosate.

-Repeat injections of glyphosate in future years as necessary.
-Japanese knotweed plants are tenacious, therefore Japanese knotweed removal requires tenacity on your part.
+Repeat injections of glyphosate in future years as necessary. are tenacious, therefore Japanese knotweed removal requires tenacity on your part.
 Be persistent!